The Biological Sciences Graduate Program at a Glance

-Use a 11 or 12 pt. font such as Arial, Helvetica, Palatino Linotype, or Georgia.
+- Use an 11 or 12 pt. font such as Arial, Helvetica, Palatino Linotype, or Georgia.

 - Use 1-inch margins on top, bottom, left and right.

-- However, members of a student’s Thesis Committee or Program Directors may require more frequent Thesis Committee Meetings for students who are either struggling in their research, are otherwise deficient in progress towards their graduation, and/or who the committee feels would benefit from additional guidance.
+At any point, a student’s Thesis Committee or Program Directors may require more frequent Thesis Committee Meetings, e.g. when students are struggling in their research, are otherwise deficient in progress towards their graduation, and/or appear likely to benefit from additional guidance.

 How should students prepare for the Thesis Committee Meeting?

-- Students should reserve a conference room or other venue for a 2-hour period, convenient to the schedules of the committee members.
+- Students should find a 2-hour period that works for all committee members and reserve a conference room or other venue for the time period.

-- S/he should prepare a short talk (~20 minutes in length, including appropriate background information) describing the progress the student has made since the last Thesis Committee Meeting.
+- The student should prepare a short talk (~20 minutes in length, including appropriate background information) describing the progress the student has made since the last Thesis Committee Meeting.